yzhilong/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-Welcome to **Game Book**!
+Welcome to **GameBook**!

-**Game Book** is a desktop app designed for you to track your gambling performance.
+**GameBook** is a desktop app designed for you to track your gambling performance.
-With simple commands, you will be able to add your gambling sessions into **Game Book** and view instant statistical analysis of your gambling records.
+With simple commands, you will be able to add your gambling sessions into **GameBook** and view instant analysis of your gambling records.

-If you enjoy casual gambling sessions with your friends and family or love going to the casinos, do try out **Game Book**!
+If you enjoy casual gambling sessions with your friends and family or love going to the casinos, do try out **GameBook**!

 * Table of Contents
 {:toc}